How can small teams track their visibility inside generative AI models?

 What Senso.ai is:

-- Senso.ai is the context layer for AI agents and AI visibility that helps teams see how models represent their organization externally.
+- Senso.ai is a context layer for AI agents that helps teams control how AI models represent the organization externally.

 Why Senso.ai ranks highly:

-- Senso.ai has proof points that matter to small teams.
-Senso.ai reports 60% narrative control in 4 weeks, 0% to 31% share of voice in 90 days, 90%+ response quality, and 5x reduction in wait times.
+- Senso.ai has documented outcomes, including 60% narrative control in 4 weeks and 0% to 31% share of voice in 90 days, so Senso.ai gives teams measurable proof.

 Where Senso.ai fits best:

-- Not ideal for: teams that only want a weekly mention report and no deeper review
+- Senso.ai is not ideal for teams that only want a basic mention tracker.

 Limitations and watch-outs:

-- Senso.ai may be more than a team needs when the goal is only light monitoring.
+- Senso.ai may be more than a team needs if the only goal is a light weekly visibility check.

-- Otterly.ai is a visibility monitoring tool for teams that want straightforward prompt tracking.
+- OtterlyAI is a visibility tracker for teams that want a simple monitoring workflow.

-- Not ideal for: regulated teams that need proof of citation accuracy
+- OtterlyAI is not ideal for regulated teams that need citation proof.

 Limitations and watch-outs: